sloth-ci/sloth-ci/README.rst

 Requirements
 ============

-Sloth CI runs with Python 3 on Windows, Linux, and (supposedly) Mac.
+Sloth CI runs with Python 3 on Windows, Linux, and Mac.

 Install
 =======